- What is Nitrox?

 Even on normal air (21% oxygen), scuba divers can only descend to around 56m before the symptoms of oxygen toxicity become dangerous.
 As the oxygen percentage gets higher in EANx, the maximum depth you can dive to gets shallower.
 At 36% oxygen (EAN36), your maximum depth would be 29m.

-The Nitrox and deep dive certifications teach you how to safely manage oxygen levels and how to correctly plan the longer dives and shorter intervals you can execute with EANx.
+The PADI Enriched Air Diver course teaches you how to safely manage nitrox and correctly plan a dive with EANx.
+TDI’s Advanced Nitrox and Decompression Procedures course builds on that course and includes multiple mixes and deeper dives. teach you how to safely manage oxygen levels and how to correctly plan the longer dives and shorter surface intervals you can execute with EANx.

 If your mix isn’t banked, it may take over eight hours to mix your nitrox.
-Always plan ahead for the event that your blend isn’t banked by your local dive shop.
+It’s a good idea to always plan ahead for your dive so you’re not disappointed!

 When it comes time to pick up your tank, you’ll be asked to analyze your tanks to determine the percentage of oxygen in that tank with an oxygen